Teach Me

 Should I eat sulfites?

 You’ve likely been lectured—or lectured someone you know—about preservatives.
 Without them our food would spoil before it left the shelves.
 Because of them, our foods are stuffed with added chemicals.
 “Sulfites are preservatives which keep food from spoiling and prevent discoloration,” explained Dr. Snow.
-“Foods such as dried fruits, salad, baked goods, condiments and certain juices contain sulfites.”
+“Foods and beverages such as dried fruits, salad, baked goods, condiments and certain juices contain sulfites.”
 Interestingly, sulfites can be added to food or they can occur naturally during the fermentation process.
 One common item that contains sulfite is wine.
 As the ingredients ferment, a byproduct of that process is the creation of sulfites.
 Without this naturally occurring preservative, that 100-year-old vintage you’re saving for a special occasion won’t taste very special at all.

 Dr. Snow explained that while sulfites don’t generally need to be avoided, there are people who have allergies or sensitivities.
 Of course, these people should seek out sulfite-free options where they can.
 While reactions will be mild for most people with sensitivities, there is a very small population of people that could experience something more severe.
 In addition to foods, you may find sulfites in cosmetics, perfumes and in many medicines.
 If you have a known allergy, communicate that need to your doctor.